joel113/documentation-cheatsheet/macos.md

 `echo $(brew --prefix)` - Shows the location where brew is installed

+`brew list` - Shows the installed packages

+`du -ch $(brew --prefix)` - Shows the space consumed by homebrew and the installed packages

 ## Finder Dialog

 `Shift + CMD + .` - Shows also hidden files toggle